Attention Connecticut high school students!

 Travelers provides the monetary awards to schools: First place will receive $6,000, second place will receive $5,000 and third place will receive $4,000.

 Winning student teams will receive up to $1,250 in Visa Gift cards with amounts that vary depending on the award.

-A $2,000 award will go to the school with the most submissions (a minimum of 12 entries is required to qualify for this award).
+A $500 award will go to the school with the most submissions.

 Awards will also be given to schools and its students for videos.
-The award categories 1) Creativity, 2) Use of Different Media, 3) Use of Community Members, and 4) Use of Teen Driving Laws.
+The award categories 1) Use of Connecticut, 2) Use of Dialogue, 3) Call to Action.

 The state Department of Transportation is offering an award to the show the first-place video in venues across the state.